Planting, growing and caring for Miscanthus

 Multiplication: division

-Uses and companion planting in the garden
+Use and companion planting in the garden

-An example of a natural combination: Miscanthus sinensis ‘Purple Fall’ (varieties similar to ‘Dronning Ingrid’ or ‘Ferner Osten’), Persicaria amplexicaulis ‘Alba’, Dahlia ‘Twinning’s After Eight’, Ammi visnaga, Alcalthaea ‘Parkrondell’ (variety ‘Parkallee’ would also suit well)
+An example of a natural combination: Miscanthus sinensis ‘Purple Fall’ (varieties similar to ‘Dronning Ingrid’ or ‘Ferner Osten’), Persicaria amplexicaulis ‘Alba’, Dahlia ‘Twinning’s After Eight’, Ammi visnaga, Alcalthaea ‘Parkrondell’ (variety ‘Parkallee’ would also work well)

-You can also create a dry garden or a grass garden using other Poaceae such as fescue, imperata, carex or bottlebrush grass.
+You can also create a dry garden or a grass garden using other Poaceae such as fescue, Imperata, Carex or bottlebrush grass.

 Did you know?